 Because of these reasons, more research has been done to evaluate the role of either breast conservation therapy or local excision of the tumor alone as possible treatments for DCIS.

 Breast conservation therapy includes local excision of the tumor plus radiotherapy.
 Local excision should be mammographically guided and care should be taken to achieve a safe negative margin of the resection.
 A repeat mammogram after excision should be negative for microcalcifications before initiating radiotherapy.

 Approximately four weeks after the local excision of the non-invasive breast cancer lesion, radiotherapy is usually started.
 Current approaches utilize whole breast irradiation therapy.
 Current protocols for adjuvant radiotherapy do not include lymph node irradiation.

-Patients with high-grade DCIS or a tumor that is large in size with evidence for occult invasive breast cancer disease might not be possible candidates for breast conservation therapy due to other comorbidities and contraindications to radiotherapy such as pregnancy, collagen vascular diseases, or previous history of chest irradiation therapy.
+Patients with high-grade DCIS, or a tumor that is large in size with evidence for occult invasive breast cancer disease, might not be possible candidates for breast conservation therapy due to other comorbidities and contraindications to radiotherapy, such as pregnancy, collagen vascular diseases, or a previous history of chest irradiation therapy.
 In this case, total mastectomy remains the most effective method to prevent local recurrence.

 Low to intermediate grade DCIS was found to express estrogen and progesterone receptors.
 Accordingly, tamoxifen was used for primary and secondary prevention of DCIS.
-It was found that primary prevention of breast cancer is possible with the use of tamoxifen but there is still debate on whom should receive tamoxifen for primary prevention of breast cancer.
+It was found that primary prevention of breast cancer is possible with the use of tamoxifen, but there is still debate on who should receive tamoxifen for primary prevention of breast cancer.